-Mr Pisano is the managing partner of Studio Legale Pisano, and in the course of his practice successfully represented prominent individuals and entities in high-profile Italian criminal proceedings, including: various cases of corruption and money laundering involving international corporations and their top officials (including multiple investigations in the US, UK, France, Italy, etc); various cases of extradition, including the recent FIFA investigation by the US authorities and representation of foreign states; three cases alleging international tax fraud involving the former Italian prime minister; a case involving a major US bank in the bankruptcy of the Parmalat group; a case involving a claim by the Italian Ministry of Culture for restitution of antiquities against a prominent US museum; a case alleging multiple homicide of employees of a multinational company manufacturing hazardous products, in which Mr Pisano was a member of the defence team; various appeals in foreign jurisdictions (eg the USA, Hong Kong, Switzerland, etc) against search and seizure and freezing of assets; internal investigations for foreign multinationals and Italian corporations.
-Mr Pisano advises and represents as well relevant foreign governments, on issues of international criminal law and in the frame of extradition proceedings.
+Roberto Pisano has a history of representing prominent individuals and entities in high-profile Italian criminal proceedings, including various cases of corruption involving international corporations and their top officials (with multiple investigations in the United States, the United Kingdom, France, etc); various cases of extradition, including the recent FIFA investigation and representation of foreign states; three cases of alleged tax fraud involving the former Italian prime minister; a case involving a major US bank in the bankruptcy of the Parmalat group; a case involving a claim for restitution of antiquities by the Italian Ministry of Culture against a prominent US museum; various appeals in foreign jurisdictions against freezing and confiscation of assets; and as Italian criminal counsel for foreign and Italian multinationals conducting internal investigations.
+Mr Pisano also advises and represents foreign governments.

 Mr Pisano obtained a law degree, summa cum laude, from the University of Milan in 1992, and a PhD from the University of Genoa in 1999.
 Mr Pisano was co-chair of the Business Crime Committee of the International Bar Association in 2007 and 2008, and vice chair of the European Criminal Bar Association in 2008 and 2009.
 He is the author of several publications on the subject of business crime, extradition and mutual legal assistance.